-In 1996, Bogues starred in Space Jam alongside Chicago Bulls superstar Michael Jordan, Charles Barkley, Shawn Bradley, Johnson, and New York Knicks center Patrick Ewing.
+In 1996, Bogues starred in the hoops movie Space Jam alongside Chicago Bulls superstar Michael Jordan, Charles Barkley, Shawn Bradley, Johnson, and New York Knicks center Patrick Ewing.

 He served as head coach of the Charlotte Sting, a defunct WNBA team, from 2005-07.

 The NBA legend reportedly had a 44-inch vertical leap, but he couldn’t dunk?at least in an NBA game.
 Witnesses claim to have seen Bogues throw it down in high school and professional pregames, though, no video evidence exists.

 I imagine if he could, it would be something like Calvin Cambridge dunking in Like Mike.
 He would beeline to the rim at a 45-degree angle.
 Dallas Mavericks guard Luka Doncic would be asking for autographs for his nephew Luka.
 Los Angeles Lakers forward Kyle Kuzma would make a TikTok song about it.
 LeBron James would tweet out his admiration.
 Steph Curry would wish he had Bogues’ vertical jump in the playoffs.